tico24/argo-workflows/docs/workflow-templates.md

   - name: hello               # The first "template" in this Workflow, it is referenced by "entrypoint"
     steps:                    # The type of this "template" is "steps"
     - - name: hello
-        template: print-message # We reference our second "template" here
+        template: whalesay    # We reference our second "template" here
         arguments:
           parameters: [{name: message, value: "hello1"}]

-  - name: print-message       # The second "template" in this Workflow, it is referenced by "hello"
+  - name: whalesay             # The second "template" in this Workflow, it is referenced by "hello"
     inputs:
       parameters:
       - name: message
     container:                # The type of this "template" is "container"
-      image: busybox
+      image: docker/whalesay
-      command: [echo]
+      command: [cowsay]
       args: ["{{inputs.parameters.message}}"]
 ```

 - A `WorkflowTemplate` is a definition of a `Workflow` that lives in your cluster.
 Since it is a definition of a `Workflow`
 it also contains `templates`.
 These `templates` can be referenced from within the `WorkflowTemplate` and from other `Workflows`
 and `WorkflowTemplates` on your cluster.
 To see how, please see [Referencing Other `WorkflowTemplates`](#referencing-other-workflowtemplates).